The Birds of Australia (Mathews): History

 It was sponsored and authored by wealthy Australian amateur ornithologist Gregory Mathews, with considerable assistance from his collaborator and private secretary Tom Iredale, and was published by H. F. & G. Witherby of London over a 17-year period from 1910 to 1927.
 The text and plates, comprising 12 volumes, were issued serially in 75 parts in royal quarto format in an edition of 225 numbered copies.
 The five supplements issued at various times during the long publication period fill a 13th, supplementary, volume; the first three supplements comprising the Check-List of Australian Birds, and the last two the Bibliography of the Birds of Australia.

 When the publication was complete it was reviewed in the RAOU journal The Emu by J. A. Leach (as J.A.L.) who wrote:

-"In these twelve splendid volumes, Mr Mathews has stressed largely the nomenclatural aspect, a phase of ornithology which received little attention from John Gould in the eight folio volumes of his highly valued work, The Birds of Australia.
-Gould seldom listed a date, and therefore he failed to recognize occasionally that another name listed by him was really older than the name used by him.
-He was a firm believer in the use of the prior name; this he showed by changing when necessary to an older name.
-These two great ornithological works which have the same title, and of which Australians are justly proud are thus complementary.
-Gould emphasized the field and natural history sides, while Mathews stressed the academic and nomenclatural aspects.
-An Australian student having the use of these fine volumes is well equipped with material on which to base future studies."

 Mathews’ approach to nomenclature was controversial and not always consistent.
 In a review in the AOU journal The Auk, the editor Witmer Stone comments: